hearth-rs/hearth/NEW_DESIGN.md

 - bulk data format
 - content addressed
-- more efficient than message-passing
+- more efficient than message-passing big data
+- encourages simple data caching patterns
 - input to various host services

-# Message-Passing VM
+# Message-Passing Microkernel

 In Hearth, **everything is a process**.
 Processes are isolated, concurrent units of execution that may **only share data via message-passing**.
 Because of